freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 - You should create a database named `universe`
 - You should have tables named `galaxy`, `star`, `planet`, and `moon`
 - Each table should have a unique primary key
-- Each primary key should be of type `SERIAL`
+- Each primary key should automatically increment
 - Each table should have a `name` column
-- You should use the `INT` data type on at least two columns that are not a primary or foreign key
+- You should use the `INT` data type for at least two columns that are not a primary or foreign key
 - You should use the `NUMERIC` data type
 - You should use the `DATE` data type
 - You should use the `BOOLEAN` data type on at least two columns